A-Hammock/A-Hammock/README.md

-- 👋 Hi, I’m @A-Hammock
+- 👋 Salutations,
-- 👀 I’m interested in data analytics and programming
+- 👀 I’m interested in programming and creating something from nothing
-- 🌱 I’m currently learning Information Systems and Data Analytics
+- 🌱 I’m currently learning Java
+- Brushing up on my HTML, CSS and JavaScript.
 - 💞️ I’m not looking to collaborate as of now, here to learn.
 - 📫 How to reach me is DMs